PHPUnit Code Coverage and SonarQube

 For Linux powered machines, you would need to install a proper package.
 For distributions based on Red Hat, the following command would be enough.
 Depending on available package manager use

-sudo dnf install php-pecl-xdebug
+sudo dnf install php-pecl-xdebug or

 sudo yum install php-pecl-xdebug.

 For Windows machines, you would need to download a package and save a DLL in some patch from where PHP would have access to.
 Additionally, you would need to add a line with a proper path to the